-Many of the development solutions requested by our clients stem in part from a specific or pervasive institutional weakness – it may be that a poor health system is contributing to avoidable maternal deaths; it could be that the lack of effective ministry capacity has resulted in untrained, under supported and unpaid or absentee civil servants, teachers, doctors etc.
+Many of the development solutions requested by our clients stem in part from a specific or pervasive institutional weakness – it may be that a poor health system is contributing to avoidable maternal deaths; it could be that the lack of effective ministry capacity has resulted in untrained, under supported and unpaid or absentee civil servants, teachers, or doctors.

-- Bespoke capacity development programmes – this ranges from organisational staff training on HSSE, to ministry workers training on health data monitoring;
+- Bespoke capacity development programmes ranging from organisational staff training on HSSE, to ministry workers training on health data monitoring

 - One to one support to national and sub-national ministries around planning, supervision, organisational design, etc.

-- Health / Education Management Information Systems – training, tools and process set up, supervision, interventions to increase the use of information for action
+- Health and education management information systems – training, tools and process set-up, supervision, and interventions to increase the use of information for action